jrltt/elmuar_wp/wp-content/plugins/tailor/readme.txt

 Tailor is open source and built based on WordPress' coding standards and best practices.
 Everything from the code base to the user interface integrate perfectly with WordPress.
 The plugin features:

-- A comprehensive set of [actions](https://github.com/andrew-worsfold/tailor/blob/master/actions.md) and [filters](https://github.com/andrew-worsfold/tailor/blob/master/filters.md).
+- A comprehensive set of [actions](https://github.com/Enclavely/tailor/blob/master/actions.md) and [filters](https://github.com/Enclavely/tailor/blob/master/filters.md).
 - An API for adding, changing or removing elements.
 - An API for adding, changing or removing settings and controls.
-- A [REST API](https://github.com/andrew-worsfold/tailor/blob/master/api.md) to manage elements, templates and models.
+- A [REST API](https://github.com/Enclavely/tailor/blob/master/api.md) to manage elements, templates and models.

 = Need more information? =

-- Check out our example of how to extend Tailor [using a theme](https://github.com/andrew-worsfold/tailor-sample-theme).
+- Check out our example of how to extend Tailor [using a theme](https://github.com/Enclavely/tailor-sample-theme).
-- Check out our example of how to extend Tailor [using a plugin](https://github.com/andrew-worsfold/tailor-sample-extension).
+- Check out our example of how to extend Tailor [using a plugin](https://github.com/Enclavely/tailor-sample-extension).
 - [Read the developer documentation](https://support.gettailor.com/hc/en-us/categories/203117247).

 = Want to help? =

 - Contribute to the [WordPress Translation project](https://translate.wordpress.org/projects/wp-plugins/tailor).
-- Provide your feedback and suggestions through [Facebook](https://www.facebook.com/tailorwp/), [Twitter](https://twitter.com/tailorwp) or the [Forum](https://support.gettailor.com/hc/en-us/community/topics).
+- Provide your feedback and suggestions through [Facebook](https://www.facebook.com/tailorwp/) or [Twitter](https://twitter.com/tailorwp).
-- Get involved in the [GitHub project](https://github.com/andrew-worsfold/tailor).
+- Get involved in the [GitHub project](https://github.com/Enclavely/tailor).
 - If you like the plugin, please [submit a review](https://wordpress.org/support/view/plugin-reviews/tailor?rate=5#postform).

 == Installation ==